Log#

 Context

-For default escaping, characters """, "\", and other characters with values less than 32 or above 126 are escaped as "\xXX".
+When using default, characters """, "\", and characters with values less than 32 or greater than 126 are escaped as "\xXX".
 If the variable value is not found, a hyphen "-" will be logged.

-For json escaping, all characters not allowed in JSON strings will be escaped: characters """ and "\" are escaped as "\"" and "\\", characters with values less than 32 are escaped as "\n", "\r", "\t", "\b", "\f", or "\u00XX".
+When using json, all characters not allowed in JSON strings are escaped: characters """ and "\" are escaped as "\"" and "\\", characters with values less than 32 are escaped as "\n", "\r", "\t", "\b", "\f", or "\u00XX".

 open_log_file_cache#